LemaMosadeq/Lema-Mosadeq/SMART SATR.md

-Specific: well fefined clear and unambiguous .
+Specific: well defined clear and unambiguous .

 Measurable: with specific criteria that measure your progress toward the acomplishment of the goal .